xlliu7/E2E-TAD/docs/1_train_on_your_dataset.md

 ## 3. Write a config file
 Please refer to the existing config files.
 You need to set some parameters.
 For example,
-- slice_len: if the videos are long and the actions are short, you may need to cut videos into slices (windows).
+- slice_len: If the videos are long and the actions are short, you may need to cut videos into slices (windows).
 The slice_len should be set to a value such that most actions are shorter than the corresponding duration. (slice_len = slice_duration * fps)
-- the number of queries: it should be set to a value that is slightly larger than the maximum number of actions per video.
+- the number of queries: It should be set to a value that is slightly larger than the maximum number of actions per video.

 ## 4. Training and evluation
-Training and evaluation process will be the same as THUMOS14.
+Training and evaluation process is the same as THUMOS14.